tlocke/pg8000/doc/errors.rst

     Raised when an attempt to use a connection fails due to the connection being closed.

+.. exception:: CursorClosedError(InterfaceError)

+    Raised when an attempt to use a cursor fails due to the cursor being closed.

 .. exception:: ArrayDataParseError(InternalError)

     An exception that is raised when an internal error occurs trying to decode